On the initial value of PageRank: Discussion and conclusion

-{\bf Internet network:} The vertices in this network are autonomous systems (collection of computers and routers\cite{Newmanbook}) and the edges are the routes taken by the data traveling between them.
-The number of vertices and edges are 22963 and 48436, respectively.
-Internet data were downloaded from \cite{Newmanwebsite} and used in \cite{Newman02}.
+{\bf Internet network:} The vertices in the Internet network are autonomous systems (collection of computers and routers \cite{Newmanbook}) and the edges are the routes taken by the data traveling between them.
+The numbers of vertices and edges are 22963 and 48436, respectively.
+Internet data were downloaded on 31 August 2016 from \cite{Newmanwebsite} and used in \cite{Newman02}.

+We have considered the underlying undirected structure of all the networks.
+The giant component (i.e., the largest connected sub-network) has been considered when the network is not connected.